sflaherty2009/tf_infra_sonarqube/README.md

-# dvo_infra_sonarqube

-Creates SonarQube infrastructure.

-Uses workspaces: ss|prod
+# README for SonarQube Terraform Configuration

+## Overview
+This Terraform configuration is designed for setting up a SonarQube environment in Azure.
+It manages the necessary resources for a robust and secure SonarQube deployment.

+## Configuration Files

+### `main.tf`
+- Main configuration file for core resources.
+- Includes resource group, Azure management lock, and load balancer.

+### `outputs.tf`
+- Defines outputs from the Terraform deployment.
+- Includes storage account details and backend pool IDs.

+### `terraform.tfvars`
+- Sets default values for Terraform variables.
+- Includes subscription IDs, private IPs, and virtual network settings.

+### `variables.tf`
+- Defines variables used across the Terraform setup.
+- Includes Azure region and storage configurations.

+### `resource_group.tf`
+- Manages the Azure resource group and management lock for SonarQube.

+### `sonarqube.tf`
+- Configures network interfaces specific to SonarQube.

+### `storage_account.tf`
+- Sets up storage accounts and containers for SonarQube in Azure.

+## Prerequisites
+- Azure account with required permissions.
+- Terraform installed and configured on your system.

+## Usage
+1. **Initialization**: Begin by initializing Terraform with `terraform init`.
+2. **Configuration**: Update `variables.tf` and `terraform.tfvars` as per your requirements.
+3. **Execution**: Deploy the infrastructure using `terraform apply`.

+## Security and Maintenance
+- Ensure secure management of Azure credentials and Terraform state files.
+- Regularly update the Terraform scripts to align with Azure updates and SonarQube requirements.

+For detailed configuration and customization, refer to the contents within each Terraform file.

 ## HOW-TO

 * Azure credentials have been removed from the configuration files.
 Going forward you must log into the Azure CLI and/or add certain credentials to environment variables for Terraform to be able to access them.
 * All secrets are now placed under the 'secrets' folder and are excluded from git.
-When you clone this repo you'll need to pull them out of LastPass or get them from another DevOps team member.
-* For more details on secrets and credentials in Terraform, see this Confluence page: <https://trekbikes.atlassian.net/wiki/spaces/DVO/pages/446922822/Terraform+-+Authentication+and+Secrets>
 * The following files need to be added to the vms/secrets directory:
-  * admin_credentials (username on first line, password on second.
-LastPass entry: ARM local_admin)
+  * admin_credentials (username on first line, password on second.)
-  * sonarqube_secret (LastPass entry: sonarqube_secret)
+  * sonarqube_secret
-  * validation.pem (LastPass entry: Chef validation.pem)
+  * validation.pem (Chef validation.pem)
 * To see a list of current environments & the one you're currently working in:
   * `terraform workspace list`
 * Select the environment to work from (environment_name reflects the list above)